-Reference is made to Note 43 'Risk management' in the 2016 Consolidated annual accounts regarding the risk exposure of NN Leven, including the exposure arising from off-balance sheet positions and describing the measures used to assess these risks.
-As at 31 December 2016, no material risks were transferred to special purpose vehicles outside NN Group.
+Reference is made to Note 41 'Risk management' in the 2017 Consolidated annual accounts of NN Leven regarding the risk exposure of NN Leven, including the exposure arising from off-balance sheet positions and describing the measures used to assess these risks.
+As at 31 December 2017, no material risks were transferred to special purpose vehicles outside NN Group.